LunarG/VulkanSamples/README.md

 [loader/LoaderAndLayerInterface.md](loader/LoaderAndLayerInterface.md).

 ## License
-This work is released as open source under a MIT-style license from Khronos including a Khronos copyright.
+This work is released as open source under a Apache-style license from Khronos including a Khronos copyright.

 See LICENSE.txt for a full list of licenses used in this repository.